NajmulHaque/eKachabazar/readme.md

   iv)Lesser costs and pricing

 2.2: Guidence and reference:
-  These are some of the most popular e-commerce websites across the world that i get some help – Amazon, eBay,
+  These are some of the most popular e-commerce websites across the world that help me to design this project.
+  Amazon,
+  eBay,
   Chaldal,